leotrs/rsm/docs/source/reference/tags.rst

 ================

 .. note::

-   This list comes from module ``tags.py``.
-This module is provided for documentation purposes only.
+   This list comes from module :mod:`~rsm.tags`.
+This module is provided for documentation purposes only and is not actually involved in processing a manuscript.
+   (In fact, it is not even imported into the main package.)

 .. currentmodule:: rsm.tags